jakubtomsu/dungeon-of-quake/README.md

 # creating maps
 more in-depth info is in [DOQM file spec](doqm_format_spec.md)

-Maps are made as top-down view on the map, and different ascii characters correspond to different tiles.
+Maps are made as top-down view on the map, and different ascii characters correspond to different tiles - this means anyone can edit maps with just a simple text editor